Exodia-Community/.github/profile/README.md

 **<h3 align="left">Rapid Fire</h3>**

-- 💼 I'm currently working on: **💻 Developing a Community Version of ExodiaOS**
+- 💼 We currently working on: **💻 Developing a Community Version of ExodiaOS**
-- 💬 Ask me about: **💡 Arch Operating System Development**
+- 💬 Ask us about: **💡 Arch Operating System Development**
 - ⚡ Fun fact: **🎢 we once debugged a issue while on a roller coaster!**
 - 📂 Portfolio: **<a href="exoida-community.github.io" target="_blank">exoida-community.github.io</a>**
 - 📝 Blog: **<a href="axyl.blog" target="_blank">axyl.blog</a>**